 Dental veneers or sometimes called porcelain veneers or dental porcelain laminates are one of those dental innovations which provide patients with that sought-after perfect smile.
-These are wafer-thin shells of tooth-colored porcelain materials which are glued or bonded onto the front side of the teeth to create a cosmetic improvement on the teeth’s appearance.
-Dental veneers are used routinely by dentists to effect cosmetic changes for teeth that are discolored, chipped, misaligned and worn.
-These dental veneers are stain resistant and possess the light-reflecting properties of natural teeth.
+These are wafer-thin shells of tooth-coloured porcelain materials which are glued or bonded onto the front side of the teeth to create a cosmetic improvement on the teeth’s appearance.
+Dental veneers are used routinely by dentists to effect cosmetic changes for teeth that are discoloured, chipped, misaligned and worn.
+These dental veneers are stain-resistant and possess the light-reflecting properties of natural teeth.

 How Dental Veneers Look Like